mauritssilvis/darts/md/tables/london/London_any_in_master_out.md

 | [1001](#1001) |    17 |        13,872 |

 The most exciting games will be those with relatively few possible checkouts.
-Checkout tables for these scores are given below.
+Checkout tables for these scores are given at the end of this document.
 Additional tables can be generated using the `darts` toolbox of the [darts](https://github.com/mauritssilvis/darts) project.

 ## 1 – 60